-Schools have a 100 per cent attendance aspiration for every child, and work to ensure every child attends school all day, every day.
+Schools have a 100 per cent attendance aspiration for every child and work to ensure that every child attends school all day, every day.
 The evidence-based attendance framework is used to reinforce and celebrate high attendance and follow up every non-attendance or lateness with parents.
 It uses ‘push’ and ‘pull’ strategies to drive community-wide positive social norms around the aspiration of 100 per cent school attendance.
-The school sets school-wide strategies and each teacher develops their own classroom plan to improve their classroom attendance.
-The whole teaching faculty works to ensure every student is ‘at school, on time, uninterrupted, every school day’.
+The school sets school-wide strategies, and each teacher develops their own classroom plan to improve classroom attendance.
+The entire teaching faculty works to ensure every student is ‘at school, on time, uninterrupted, every school day’.
 Teachers work with parents and students to reinforce and embed the aspiration of 100 per cent attendance and school readiness.
-Low attending students are case managed, with additional support provided to their parents to resolve the challenges impacting on their child’s attendance.
+Low attending students are case-managed, with additional support provided to their parents to resolve the challenges impacting their child’s attendance.

-Schools need every student to attend school having had the right amount of sleep and a nutritious meal, dressed in the school uniform and with the necessary equipment for learning.
-School leaders and teachers monitor their students’ school readiness, and discuss any issues with parents on how they can ensure healthy home routines that best support for the student.
+Schools need every student to attend school having had the right amount of sleep and a nutritious meal, dressed in the school uniform, and with the necessary equipment for learning.
+School leaders and teachers monitor their students’ school readiness and discuss any issues with parents on how they can ensure healthy home routines that best support the student.

 Schools ensure every student has their wellbeing cared for and addressed through a four-tiered framework.
 Tier 1 focuses on the school-wide delivery of a social-emotional curriculum that develops students’ social skills.
 Tier 2 involves a case management approach to identifying and addressing individual student issues impacting on their wellbeing.
 Tiers 3 and 4 are focused on ensuring students’ issues are clinically treated through professional care.